jsonliu-szu/RAGCM/README.md

 # RAGCM: Region-aware Global Context Modeling for Automatic Nerve Segmentation from Ultrasound Images
-Our method is uploaded.
-You can check how to implement RPA and APF.
+Our method's core code is released.
+You can check how to implement it and email us with any questions.